housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 # Link Preload

-Let's assume that the following markup represents the HTML document that our browser receives in the initial request:
+Let's assume that the following markup represents the HTML document that our browser receives on the initial request:

 {% highlight html %}
 <html lang="en">